simon-javier/backup-manuscript-thesis/main.typ

   ),
 ) <ann-architecture>

 @ann-architecture shows the architecture of an artificial neural network (ANN) from the book of #cite(<jentzen_mathematical_2025>) titled "Mathematical Introduction to Deep Learning: Methods, Implementations, and Theory."
 According to #cite(<jentzen_mathematical_2025>), the structure of an ANN involves several layers.
-The Input Layer is the first layer where the initial data is fed into the network.
-Hidden Layers are intermediate layers located between the input and output layers.
-The Output Layer is the final layer that produces the network's result.
+The input layer is the first layer where the initial data is fed into the network.
+Hidden layers are intermediate layers located between the input and output layers.
+The output layer is the final layer that produces the network's result.

 Within these layers, operations involve affine functions, which use linear transformation matrices (weight matrices) and translation vectors (bias vectors) as their trainable parameters.
 These are followed by nonlinear activation functions, which introduce complexity, enabling the network to learn intricate patterns.
 Examples of such activation functions include the Rectified Linear Unit (ReLU), Gaussian Error Linear Unit (GELU), standard logistic (sigmoid), hyperbolic tangent (tanh), softplus, swish, clipping, softsign, leaky ReLU, exponential linear unit (ELU), rectified power unit (RePU), sine, and Heaviside.